Pakistani Islamist group reaches deal with government, calls off protest march - ExBulletin

 Pakistani Islamist group reaches deal with government, calls off protest march

-KARACHI, Pakistan, October 31 (Reuters) – A die-hard Pakistani Islamist group called off a protest march in the capital Islamabad on Sunday after reaching a deal with the government, ending two weeks of clashes that have left at least seven police dead and dozens injured. on both sides.
+An extremist Pakistani Islamist group on Sunday called off a protest march to the capital Islamabad after reaching a deal with the government, ending two weeks of clashes that left at least seven police dead and dozens injured in both sides.

 The Tehrik-e-Labaik Pakistan (TLP) began the march calling for the release of jailed leader Saad Rizvi and the expulsion of the French ambassador for publishing cartoons depicting the Prophet Muhammad in a French satirical magazine.